emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson1.md

 - has `let`, which means it's a constant (cannot be changed)
 - is a `String` type, so it contains some sort of text (in this case "Hello World")

 In the `init` function we put `self.greeting = "Hello, World!"`.
-Remember, the `init()` function is called when the contract is deployed, which only happens once. *Note that we must set a value for `greeting`, and more broadly any variable, in the `init` function or else there will be an error.*
+Remember, the `init()` function is called when the contract is deployed, which only happens once. *Note that we must set a value for `greeting`, and really any variable, in the `init` function or else there will be an error.*

 `self.greeting` is referring to the `greeting` variable we declared right above it, and we set it equal to "Hello, World!".